 - Access to volunteer hospitality area.

 - Volunteers who wish to purchase tickets (while available) to the Wide Open Bluegrass Festival at the Red Hat Amphitheater will be extended the member price (a $10 per day discount)!
-Access code will be included with your job assignment email sent out by August 4.
+Access code will be included with your job assignment email.

 General Volunteer Responsibilities